pypsa-meets-earth/pypsa-earth/doc/tutorial.rst

 Temporal extent
 ^^^^^^^^^^^^^^^

-Note please that if you create the cutout for a certain year (let's say 2013) and want to run scenarios for a subset of the year 2013, you don't need to rerun the `build_cutout` as the cutout still contains all the hours of the requested year.
-The workflow will automatically subset the cutout archive to extract data for the particular timeframes.
+If you create the cutout for a certain year (let's say 2013) and want to run scenarios for a subset of this year, you don't need to rerun the `build_cutout` as the cutout still contains all the hours of 2013.
+The workflow will automatically subset the cutout archive to extract data for the particular timeframe of interest.
 If you instead you want to run the 2014 scenario, then rerun `build_cutout` is needed.

-In case you need model a number of years, a convenient approach, may be to create the cutout for the whole period under interest (e.g. 2013-2015) so that you don't need to build any additional cutouts.
-Note, however, that the disk requirements increase.
+In case you need model a number of years, a convenient approach may be to create the cutout for the whole period under interest (e.g. 2013-2015) so that you don't need to build any additional cutouts.
+Note, however, that the disk requirements increase in this case.

 3. Build a natura.tiff raster
 -----------------------------